yaqwsx/bcthesis/symdivine.md

 describe its internal architecture.
 For purposes of this thesis we focus mainly on selected parts of the \llvm interpreter, \smt data representation and the related machinery in \symdivine.
-We omit mainly technical details about \llvm interpretation and optimization techniques.
-To more details about the tool we refer to ToDo.
+We omit mainly technical details about \llvm interpretation and general optimizations.
+In many cases, we provide more in-depth description than \cite{Havel2014thesis}, however for the other we kindly refer to that thesis.

 # About the Tool